 1. LOGO DESIGN

 Main logo design represents all the important components of Jessica’s brand – feminine, edgy & loving.
 There’s a mixture of rough (relating to the edgy and empowering part of her brand).
 Mixed with soft, feminine (minimalistic, elegant and friendly part of her brand).

 The edge line below Jessica and the hand-drawn, grunge font for Get Styled, correlate to the first part of the brand.
 Two hearts and with Jessica element of logo design, related to the soft side.

 3. SUBMARK DESIGNS

 Below, you can see the first submark in three different colour versions (I couldn’t decide which one I like best!).
-The second submark is probably my favourite part of Jessica’s brand identity, maybe that’s why I use it in my portfolio.
+The second submark is my favourite part of Jessica’s brand identity!
+That’s why I use it in my portfolio.
 It contains the initials from the alternative logo as a background for the with Jessica part.